esmevane/evening/rulebooks/evening-core/Devotion.md

 ---
 tag: progression, systems
 ---
-Focuses are powerful specializations or knacks that distinguish you from the your peers.
+Devotions are powerful specializations or knacks that distinguish you from the rest of your peers.
 Focuses are part of the [[Progression|progression]] of characters which reflects specializations in your chosen classes, or devotion to a new distinct kind of power entirely.

 **At first level.** At third level, you gain one focus level.
 You also gain the focus kit of the focus you select.